 Tips on writing conference papers are best gained through experience presenting.
 Most academic conferences publish either the abstracts of the papers presented at the conference or a copy of the full papers presented.
-The papers cover the details of the presentations for attendees to review in situations where, due to scheduling conflicts, the attendee was not able to hear the oral presentation.
+The papers cover the details of the presentations for attendees to review in situations when the attendee was not able to hear the oral presentation.

-In cases where the papers are generated after the conference, the questions obtained during the presentation can give specific direction on the points that are of most interest to a reader.
-These questions provide tips on how to prepare your paper, but many tips on writing conference papers are universal and apply for every situation.
+In cases where the papers are generated after the conference, the questions obtained during the presentation can give specific direction on the points that were of interest at the conference and will probably be of most interest to a reader.

 Remember to include in your abstract the motivation for the work.
 Define the problem being examined and the approach that will be used during the work described.
 Then, proceed to report the results and present your conclusions.